-Still, job seekers are often confused about what a background check entails.
+So it’s not surprising that job seekers – and even many employers – are often confused about what a background check entails.
 Some think of it simply as a criminal history check.
 In reality, a background check is much more than that.
-It’s the process by which you find your best candidate by looking at, yes, criminal records, but also education and employment history, references, etc. Each is a very important piece of the puzzle.
-After all, the average cost of one bad hire is nearly $17,000.
+It’s the process by which employers verify information provided by the candidate and seek out relevant information they may have left out.
+Employment screening is a very important piece of the puzzle.
+After all, the average cost of one bad hire is reported to be nearly $15,000.

-According to a new CareerBuilder survey that outlines myths around background checks, not all companies or workers know the screening process – or may underestimate the importance of doing screenings.
-Below are four common myths employers think are facts and realities that show the truth.
+According to a CareerBuilder survey outlining myths about background checks, not all companies or workers understand the screening process, and may underestimate the importance of doing screenings.
+To help you tell fact from fiction, here are four common myths regarding background checks, along with the facts debunking them.

-Reality: Eighteen percent of employers said they made a bad hire because they didn’t conduct a background check.
+Reality: Ten percent of employers said they made a bad hire because they didn’t conduct a background check.
 Given the cost of a bad hire, this can be an expensive misstep.

-Reality: Twenty-nine percent of employers made a bad hire because they received bad information about the candidate.
-Fifteen percent of employers have run into litigation for not hiring someone because of what was found in a background check.
-Make sure your provider keeps up with compliance standards, is National Association of Professional Background Screeners (NAPBS) Accredited, and ensures the candidate is informed and supported.
+Reality: Thirty-seven percent of employers made a bad hire because they received bad information about the candidate, according to a 2019 CareerBuilder survey.
+Thirteen percent of employers say they’re at risk of litigation because of low quality information they received from a background check.
+Make sure your provider keeps up with compliance standards, is accredited by the National Association of Professional Background Screeners (NAPBS) and ensures the candidate is informed and supported.

-Reality: The longer the background check, the higher the risk of losing the candidate because you couldn’t verify information fast enough and they moved on to another employer.
-Typically, background checks should return in less than five business days, but on average checks take 24 – 72 business hours to complete.
+Reality: The longer the background check takes, the higher the risk of losing the candidate.
+Fifty-nine percent of candidates say they’ll wait less than 10 days for an employer to finish their background check before moving on to another opportunity, and 19% will wait less than one week.
+Typically, background checks should return in less than five business days, but on average, checks take 24–72 business hours to complete.

-Here are five reasons background checks should be part of your pre-hire process:
+Here are five good reasons to make background checks a standard part of your pre-hire process:

 - To provide a safe workplace for employees and customers